Kuala Lumpur - October 2019

 SINGAPORE - 17 Nov 2017

-At the Singapore International Chamber of Commerce event on Protecting Your Brand & Intellectual Propert, Francine Tan, Founder and Managing Director of Francine Tan Law represented INTA and spoke on the topic of plain packaging and presented the perspective and concerns of the International Trademark Association (INTA)
+At the Singapore International Chamber of Commerce event on Protecting Your Brand & Intellectual Property, Francine, as a representative of INTA (the International Trademark Association), spoke on the topic of plain packaging and presented the perspective and concerns of INTA.

 SINGAPORE – Nov 2017